geneseframework/complexity/what-is-cognitive-complexity.md

 ### Is SonarQube©'s cognitive complexity score relevant ?

 At first, let's remember the most important: the cognitive complexity is a notion relative to human cognition.
-Consequently, we will ***never*** be able to write an algorithm which will return a score reflecting the exact value of the cognitive complexity (defined as above).
-Never.
-We *maybe* could calculate a good approximation of something measuring the time needed to understand a snippet code for a human being, but never an exact value.
+Consequently, we will ***never*** be able to write an algorithm which will return a score reflecting the exact value of the cognitive complexity (defined as above). **Never**.
+We ***maybe*** could calculate a good approximation of the time needed to understand a code snippet, but never an exact value.
 This point is probably the most important of this article.

 Now, can we consider the SonarQube©'s algorithm as a good approximation of the cognitive complexity defined as above ?
 Let's leave aside the ambiguities about the terms *understand* and *human being* of the definition of the cognitive complexity, and let us concentrate on what we should measure: the time.